Certified Machine Unlearning via Noisy Stochastic Gradient Descent: Certified Unlearning Guaranatee for PNSGD

 \begin{corollary} Under the same setting as of Theorem~\ref{thm:SGLD_unlearning_1}.
 When we additionally assume $T$ is sufficiently large so that $y_0^0=M(\mathcal{D})\sim \nu_{\mathcal{D}|\mathcal{B}}$.
 Then for any $\alpha>1$ and $\eta\leq \frac{1}{L}$, the output of the $K^{th}$ unlearning iteration satisfies $(\alpha,\varepsilon)$-RU with $c=1-\eta m$, where

 \end{corollary}

-For simplicity, the rest of the discussion on our stochastic gradient Langevin unlearning will based on the training convergent assumption.
+For simplicity, the rest of the discussion on our PNSGD unlearning will based on the well-trained assumption.
 From Corollary~\ref{cor:converge_SGLU} one can observe that a smaller $b$ leads to a better decaying rate ($c^{2Kn/b}$) but also a potentially worse initial distance $Z_{\mathcal{B}}=O(1/((1-c^{n/b})b))$.
 In general, choosing a smaller $b$ still leads to less epoch for achieving the desired privacy loss.
 In practice, choosing $b$ too small (e.g., $b=1$) can not only degrade the utility but also incur instability (i.e., large variance) of the convergent distribution $\nu_{\mathcal{D}|\mathcal{B}}$, as $\nu_{\mathcal{D}|\mathcal{B}}$ depends on the design of mini-batches $\mathcal{B}$.
 One should choose a moderate $b$ to balance between privacy and utility, which is the unique privacy-utility-complexity trade-off with respect to $b$ revealed by our analysis.

 \textbf{Computational benefit compared to retraining.} In the view of Corollary~\ref{cor:converge_SGLU} or Lemma~\ref{lma:SGLD_unlearning_metric}, it is not hard to see that a smaller initial $W_\infty$ distance leads to fewer PNSGD (un)learning epochs for being $\varepsilon$-close to a target distribution $\nu_{\mathcal{D}^\prime|\mathcal{B}}$ in terms of R\'enyi difference $d_\alpha$.
-For stochastic gradient Langevin unlearning, we have provided a uniform upper bound $Z_\mathcal{B} = O(\eta M/((1-c^{n/b})b))$ of such initial $W_\infty$ distance in Lemma~\ref{thm:W_infty_bound}.
+For PNSGD unlearning, we have provided a uniform upper bound $Z_\mathcal{B} = O(\eta M/((1-c^{n/b})b))$ of such initial $W_\infty$ distance in Lemma~\ref{thm:W_infty_bound}.
 On the other hand, even if both $\nu_0,\nu_\mathcal{D}$ are both Gaussian with identical various and mean difference norm of $\Omega(1)$, we have $W_\infty(\nu_0,\nu_{\mathcal{D}^\prime|\mathcal{B}})=\Omega(1)$ for retraining from scratch.
 Our results show that a larger mini-batch size $b$ leads to more significant complexity savings compared to retraining.
 As we discussed above, one should choose a moderate size $b$ to balance between privacy and utility.
-In our experiment, we show that for commonly used mini-batch sizes (i.e., $b\geq 32$), our stochastic gradient Langevin unlearning is still much more efficient in complexity compared to retraining.
+In our experiment, we show that for commonly used mini-batch sizes (i.e., $b\geq 32$), our PNSGD unlearning is still much more efficient in complexity compared to retraining.